karanpratapsingh/system-design/README.md

 100 \space million \times 10\space years \times 12 \space months = 12 \space billion
 $$

-Like earlier, if we assume each stored recorded will be approximately 500 bytes.
+Like earlier, if we assume each stored record will be approximately 500 bytes.
 We will need around 6TB of storage:

 $$
 12 \space billion \times 500 \space bytes = 6 \space TB